HeedVision: Attention Awareness in Collaborative Immersive Analytics Environments: Results

-Teams using CAAV showed reduced redundant exploration, but the pattern varied by visualization type.
-For scatterplot tasks, normalized redundancy dropped dramatically from 11.3\% (control) to 3.3\% (CAAV)---a 70\% reduction.
-However, for terrain tasks, CAAV actually increased redundancy from 4.0\% to 14.9\%, suggesting that attention visualization may interfere with the natural coordination cues provided by terrain features.
+Pairs using CAAV showed reduced redundancy, but patterns diverged by visualization type.
+For scatterplot tasks, normalized redundancy dropped from 11.3\% (control) to 3.3\% (CAAV); this represents approximately a 70\% reduction.
+For terrain tasks, however, CAAV \textit{increased} redundancy from 4.0\% to 14.9\%.
+This reversal suggests that attention visualization interacts differently with environments that already contain natural coordination cues.

+Behavioral observations help explain this pattern.
+Participants in terrain + CAAV conditions often made deliberate second passes over explored areas, as if attention visualization made coverage gaps more salient and encouraged thoroughness over efficiency.
+Terrain landmarks (peaks, valleys) naturally guided both participants toward the same prominent features; attention visualization then highlighted rather than prevented this convergence.

+Post-hoc correlation analysis provides empirical support for this interpretation.
+We computed terrain gradient magnitude (the Euclidean norm of elevation differences between adjacent grid cells, where higher values indicate steeper slopes at prominent features like ridges, peaks, and valleys) across the terrain surface, then correlated these values with spatially-aggregated attention heatmaps from all terrain conditions.
+Terrain gradients correlate strongly with collaborative attention (Fig.~\ref{fig:terrain-gradient-attention}): Pearson $r=0.490$ and Spearman $\rho=0.561$ (both $p<0.0001$).
+Attention was also substantially more concentrated in terrain conditions (coefficient of variation: 2.231) than in scatter conditions (1.030).

+Together, these findings reveal the mechanism underlying terrain redundancy: prominent terrain features function as natural visual landmarks that draw collaborative attention regardless of CAAV presence.
+This reframes our terrain findings not as CAAV failure, but as an indication that attention visualization's utility depends critically on the coordination affordances already present in the visualization environment.

-This efficiency reflected intentional coordination strategies.
-In scatterplot tasks, P7 and P8 described systematic division: \textit{``split into front/back faces for each of us''} [P7, G4] and \textit{``checking the color of CAAV, which matches our initial plan''} [P8, G4].
-Without CAAV, teams struggled with coordination: \textit{``we had to double-check everything the other person looked at due to no shared point info''} [P7, G4].
+Coordination efficiency reflected intentional strategies.
+For scatterplot, participants described systematic division: \textit{``split into front/back faces for each of us''} [P7, G4] and \textit{``checking the color of CAAV, which matches our initial plan''} [P8, G4].
+Without CAAV, pairs struggled and \textit{``had to double-check everything the other person looked at''} [P7, G4].